-Kristin is on-call to attend your birth 24 hours a day, 7 days a week starting at 37 weeks of pregnancy.
+Your midwife is on-call to attend your birth 24 hours a day, 7 days a week starting at 37 weeks of pregnancy.
 She remains with you from the onset of active labor through the duration of your birth, monitoring your vital signs, assessing fetal well-being, and watching over the progression of your labor.

 Give birth the way you want to.
 You are encouraged to move about freely during labor, and the midwife will suggest positions to help your labor progress.
 You may choose to give birth in water, on a bed, kneeling against a sofa, squatting on the floor, sitting on a birth stool, standing up, or any other position that feels right to you.
 Eating and drinking throughout labor is encouraged, to keep up your energy for the hard work of bringing a baby into the world.
-Kristin upholds the emotional and spiritual aspects of giving birth, and she will assist you and your loved ones to stay connected to one another throughout the process of bringing your baby into your arms.
+We uphold the emotional and spiritual aspects of giving birth, and we will assist you and your loved ones to stay connected to one another throughout the process of bringing your baby into your arms.

 Postpartum and Newborn Care:

 At MAIA Midwifery, we place a high degree of importance on the postpartum transition and provide a superior level of attention and care to you and your baby during the days following birth.

 The postpartum visit schedule consists of home visits on days 1 and 3, additional lactation visits as needed, and office visits at weeks 1, 3 and 6.
 Your final visit will include a physical exam and pap if needed.
 In addition to home visits during the first week, your midwife continues to be available by phone 24/7 for urgent concerns throughout the remainder of your care.